 We maintain a secured credit agreement with Wells Fargo Bank, N.A., which provides us with a secured revolving credit facility until September 1, 2016 of up to \$25.0 million, which, pursuant to an accordion feature, may be increased to \$35.0 million at our discretion.
 The secured revolving credit facility provides for the issuance of a standby letter of credit in an amount not to exceed \$5.0 million outstanding at any time and with a term not to exceed 365 days.
 The commercial line of credit provides for the issuance of a commercial letter of credit in an amount not to exceed \$10.0 million and with terms not to exceed 120 days.
 The amount of borrowings available at any time under our secured revolving credit facility is reduced by the amount of standby and commercial letters of credit outstanding at that time.
-There were no borrowings outstanding under the secured revolving credit facility at August 2, 2014 and February 1, 2014.
-We had open commercial letters of credit outstanding under our secured revolving credit facility of \$0.5 million and \$0.3 million at August 2, 2014 and February 1, 2014.
+There were no borrowings outstanding under the secured revolving credit facility at November 1, 2014 and February 1, 2014.
+We had open commercial letters of credit outstanding under our secured revolving credit facility of \$0.5 million and \$0.3 million at November 1, 2014 and February 1, 2014.
 The secured revolving credit facility bears interest either at a fluctuating rate per annum equal to 1% above the Daily Three Month LIBOR rate or at a fixed rate of 1% above LIBOR in effect on the first day of an applicable fixed rate term.

-Additionally, we have revolving lines of credit of up to 9.0 million Euro and other long-term debt, the proceeds of which are used to fund certain international operations.
-There was \$1.1 million of borrowings outstanding under these revolving lines of credit at August 2, 2014 and no borrowings outstanding at February 1, 2014.
-The amount of borrowings under the other long-term debt was \$1.8 million and \$1.9 million at August 2, 2014 and February 1, 2014.
+Additionally, we have revolving lines of credit of up to 9.0 million Euro, the proceeds of which are used to fund certain international operations.
+There were \$4.8 million of borrowings outstanding under these revolving lines of credit at November 1, 2014 and no borrowings outstanding at February 1, 2014.
+We had open commercial letters of credit outstanding under these revolving lines of credit of \$0.5 million at November 1, 2014 and none at February 1, 2014.
+There were also no borrowings under the other long-term debt at November 1, 2014 and \$1.9 million at February 1, 2014.